📋 Quick Summary

 Antioxidant Protection

 Stress floods your body with free radicals.
-Antioxidants neutralize them.
-Turmeric provides powerful antioxidant protection.
+Turmeric's antioxidants neutralize them before they cause damage.

-The Adaptogenic Effect: Turmeric functions like a skincare adaptogen—it helps skin adapt to stress rather than just treating symptoms.
+Turmeric functions like a skincare adaptogen—it helps skin adapt to stress rather than just treating symptoms.
 This creates long-term resilience even as life stress continues.
+Consistent use builds your skin's ability to handle stress without breaking out.

 Protecting stressed skin requires a strategic approach.
 This routine fights stress damage at every step.